-- IES/ Milan - Milan, Italy
+- Italy Today in Milan (IES) - Milan, Italy

 Visit the Brandeis Approved Programs List to review a comprehensive list of programs in Italian-speaking programs.
 Click on "Advanced Search" to filter options or search for unique program traits like internships or research.
 Additional programs might have acceptable coursework, but this list shows the primary locations where Italian Studies courses may be available.